The RIVAF project: Understanding Poverty Assessment through Disaster Impacts

 Vulnerability often stems from a wide variety of intertwined factors that make it difficult (if not impossible) to discern the specific effects of one particular factor like the GEC.
 For example, poverty, weak governance, social and armed conflicts, current economic policies, population growth, a lack of awareness regarding vulnerability and its management, and a non-existent culture regarding disaster prevention all are typical factors which enhance vulnerability.

-Research conducted within the context of this project lead to the conclusion that the effects of the global economic crisis manifested through reduced remittances from abroad, a reduction in tax revenues due to decreased imports and exports and unemployment can reduce the capacity of the population as well as of the government to cope with the impacts of natural disasters.
+Research conducted within the context of this project lead to the conclusion that three factors can reduce the capacity of the population as well as of the government to cope with the impacts of natural disasters.
+The effects of the global economic crisis manifested first through reduced remittances from abroad; second, through a reduction in tax revenues due to decreased imports and exports; and third, through unemployment.

 Find out more: